 The CIT survey also noted that the majority of executives said their companies plan to allow employees to work remotely on a permanent basis after the pandemic subsides.
 These companies see it as a competitive advantage that will help them grow in the future and will be one business imperative driving IT priorities for 2021.

 Establish your 2021 IT budget priorities

-If you haven’t yet done so, now is the time to establish your top IT goals for 2021, while the experience of the last 6 months is still fresh in your mind.
+If you haven’t yet done so, now is the time to establish your top IT goals for 2021 while the experience of the last number of months is still fresh in your mind.

-Establishing or revising your technology roadmap that reflects your business priorities is the place to start.
+Establishing or revising your technology roadmap to reflect your new business priorities is the place to start.
 Every business has somewhat different needs based on their size, industry, regulatory requirements and current technology base.
 Yet, everyone has a limited budget.
 Let the roadmap drive the decisions that will provide the most value to the company.